Scotland miss out on Commonwealth Games

 Last updated on .From the section Cricket

-Scotland fell to a thumping nine-wicket defeat by Bangladesh to end their hopes of qualifying for the Commonwealth Games women's T20 cricket event.
+Scotland fell to a thumping nine-wicket defeat by Bangladesh to end their hopes of qualifying for the Commonwealth Games women's Twenty20 cricket event.

-Chasing a total of 77 all out, Bangladesh reached the target for the loss of one wicket in 15.2 overs.
+After Scotland were bowled out for 77, Bangladesh reached their target for the loss of one wicket in 15.2 overs.

 It sets up a winner-takes-all finale between Bangladesh and Sri Lanka, who both remain unbeaten in the five-team round-robin qualifier in Kuala Lumpur.